-In connection with the program, the Corporation established an automatic securities purchase plan to provide standard instructions regarding how the Corporation's shares are to be repurchased under the program.
-Accordingly, the Corporation may repurchase its shares under the automatic plan on any trading day during the program, including during self-imposed trading blackout periods.
-The automatic plan will commence and should terminate together with the program.
-It constitutes an "automatic plan" for purposes of applicable Canadian securities legislation and has been reviewed by the Toronto Stock Exchange.
+Previously, the Corporation had established normal course issuer bids to purchase for cancellation Class A Subordinate Voting Shares and Class B Shares and, in connection therewith, had established an automatic securities purchase plan to provide standard instructions regarding how the Corporation's shares are to be repurchased under the program.
+Accordingly, the Corporation could repurchase its shares under the automatic plan on any trading day during the program, including during self-imposed trading blackout periods.
+It constituted an "automatic plan" for purposes of applicable Canadian securities legislation and has been reviewed by the Toronto Stock Exchange.

-The Corporation had been authorized to redeem for cancellation on the open market or, subject to the approval of any securities authority, by private agreements, between October 1, 2021 and September 30, 2022 up to 1,000,000 of its Class A Subordinate Voting Shares, representing approximately 1.37% of its 73,111,944 issued and outstanding Class A Subordinate Voting Shares and up to 190,300 of its Class B Shares, representing approximately 1.37% of its 13,913,226 issued and outstanding Class B Shares as of September 17, 2021.
+The Corporation had been authorized to redeem for cancellation on the open market or, subject to the approval of any securities authority, by private agreements, between October 3, 2022 and October 2, 2023 up to 1,000,000 of its Class A Subordinate Voting Shares, representing approximately 1.38% of its 72,711,344 issued and outstanding Class A Subordinate Voting Shares and up to 191,343 of its Class B Shares, representing approximately 1.38% of its 13,912,826 issued and outstanding Class B Shares as of September 19, 2022.
+The Corporation did not renew its normal course issuer bid upon expiration thereof on October 2, 2023.